 - 1. The Board shall be comprised of members elected to four-year terms and meeting such other requirements as stipulated by law. - 2.
-A chairperson and a vice-chairperson, and such other officers as the Board may determine, shall be elected annually by the School Board at its organizational meeting held November in accordance with Florida law.
-In a general election year, the organizational meeting shall be held on the second Tuesday following the general election.
+A chairperson and a vice-chairperson, and such other officers as the Board may determine, shall be elected annually by the School Board at its organizational meeting held on the third Tuesday after the first Monday in November.
+In an election year, the organizational meeting shall be held on the second Tuesday following the general election.
 If a vacancy occurs in the chairperson position, the School Board shall elect a chairperson at the next regular or special meeting. - 3.
 The chairperson shall preside at all School Board meetings, appoint committees, and perform such other duties as may be prescribed by law or by action of the School Board.
 The vice-chairperson shall preside in the absence of the chairperson and shall perform such other duties of the chairperson as required by circumstances.
 The chairperson and vice-chairperson shall be bonded in the manner prescribed by the State Board of Education. - 4.
 The Superintendent, as provided by law, shall be the secretary and executive officer of the School Board.
 At any organizational meeting, the Superintendent shall act as chairperson until the organization of the School Board is completed.
-The chairperson and secretary shall then make and sign a copy of the proceedings of organization, including the schedule for regular meetings and the names and addresses of all district school officers, and annex their affidavits that the same is a true and correct copy of the original, and the secretary shall file copy of the document within 2 weeks with the Department of Education.

-LAW(S) IMPLEMENTED: 100.041, 1001.371, 1001.41, 1001.43, 1001.48, 1001.51, F.S.
+LAW(S) IMPLEMENTED: 100.041, 1001.371,1001.41, 1001.43, 1001.48, 1001.51, F.S.